OliverMount/SourceImaging/README.md

 18. **Default Cortex and associated ROIs**
 - To obtain the defaultCortex.mat, run the **FS4toDefaultCortex.m** script with the argument (subject_folder, true).
 Save this file in the anatomy folder.
 The subject_folder represents the FreeSurfer subject folder.

--Execute the **FS4parc2cortex.m** script with the argument (subject_folder).
+- Execute the **FS4parc2cortex.m** script with the argument (subject_folder).
 Choose the FreeSurfer participant folder and select the defaultCortex.mat file.
 From the menu, select the "../Standard/meshes/ROIs/" directory.
 This action will save the 84 ROI source waveforms in this directory.